Saaniya19/cohere_model/README.md

 # cohere_model
-Playing around with cohere LLM
+Playing around with cohere LLMs for text generation (with and without streaming) and classification.